Effectful Mealy Machines: Effectful Machines

-\begin{remark} A zig-zag of homomorphisms, rather than a single span ($M_0 ⇐ R ⇒ N_n$) or cospan ($M_0 ⇒ R ⇐ N_n$), is necessary: at this level of generality, we cannot rely on (weak) pullbacks or pushouts.
-Zig-zags of homomorphisms can be replaced by sequences of spans or cospans. \end{remark}
+\begin{rem}[Zig-zag bisimulation] Zig-zag of homomorphisms, rather than spans ($M_0 \Leftarrow R \Rightarrow N_n$) or cospans ($M_0 \Rightarrow R \Leftarrow N_n$), are necessary for bisimilarity to be transitive: at this level of generality, we cannot rely on pullbacks or pushouts (and not even on weak pullbacks nor weak pushouts) for composing spans or cospans of homomorphisms.
+Zig-zags can be replaced by sequences of spans or sequences of cospans. \end{rem}